vi-rwth/FESTA/README.md

 ## Usage advice

 It is advised to use FES-histograms with sufficient bins, since the tolerance of the minimum frame identification and mapping of minima depend on the bin quantity.<br>
 The script were tested on Windows and Linux.
-Performance can be significantly worse on Windows.
+Performance might be worse on Windows.